Hadz2009/buspro_ac/README.md

 ### State not updating

-This integration uses **optimistic state** (tracks state internally).
-The AC state in Home Assistant reflects commands sent, not actual hardware state.
+This integration uses optimistic state, which means the AC state in Home Assistant reflects the commands you send, not the actual hardware state.
+This is normal behavior for this integration.

-**Future versions will add:**
+Future versions may add:
 - Real-time state feedback from HDL system
 - Status polling

-## 🎯 Current Features
+## Current Features

-- ✅ Turn AC ON
+- Turn AC ON/OFF
-- ✅ Turn AC OFF
+- Temperature control (16-30°C with 1 degree increments)
-- ✅ HVAC mode control (OFF / COOL)
+- HVAC modes: Cool, Fan Only, Dry (dehumidify)
-- ✅ Multiple AC support
+- Multiple AC support
-- ✅ Auto protocol discovery
+- Auto protocol discovery
-- ✅ Correct CRC calculation
+- Automatic CRC calculation for all commands

-## 🚧 Planned Features
+- Dynamic packet building for any temperature/mode combination

-- ⏳ Temperature control
+## Planned Features

-- ⏳ HVAC modes (Heat, Fan, Dry, Auto)
+- Heat mode support
-- ⏳ Fan speed control
+- Fan speed control
-- ⏳ Real-time state feedback
+- Real-time state feedback from AC units
-- ⏳ Current temperature sensor
+- Current temperature sensor readings
-- ⏳ Swing control
+- Swing control
-- ⏳ Preset modes
+- Preset modes

-## 🤝 Contributing
+## Contributing

 Found a bug?
 Have a feature request?